 Merchandise planning and control systems can play a key role in increasing profitability, but how do you cut through the hype to find out if they are right for you?
 John Hobson, Managing Director of The Planning Factory looks at some of the key issues.
-This article was originally published in 1996 and was used as a source for the Financial Times Retail & Consumer publication "Merchandising & Buying Strategies" in 1999.
-It was last updated in July 2008.
-Very little has changed!
+This article was originally published in 1996 and was used as a source for the Financial Times Retail & Consumer publication “Merchandising & Buying Strategies” in 1999.
+It was last updated in November 2018.
+Amazingly, very little has changed!

 Merchandise planning systems have enjoyed a very high profile in the retail industry for some time now.
 If you are contemplating implementing a planning system the first thing that you will have to do is to make a business case for the project.
 Systems vendors have invested a great deal of time and money in persuading retailers, quite rightly, that effective planning can have a pivotal effect on bottom line profitability.
 How can we illustrate this?